-Finished to a high standard throughout in a contemporary style, it offers quality holiday accommodation with tiled floors.
-The open plan living space is a delight with a modern, quality, fitted kitchen which is perfect for preparing family meals; leather comfortable seating with a unique wood burning stove for those chillier evenings is ideal for relaxing.
-Arches lead through to the spacious dining room where two sets of bi-fold doors open this area fully to the garden, making the most of those long summer days and evenings with a large paved terrace and 3 steps up to the lawn which gives plenty of space for children to play, while you enjoy an alfresco meal.
-There are 4 bedrooms off the super galleried landing, the 2 rear double rooms offer stunning views over the fields to the coast and out to sea.
+Finished to a high standard throughout in a contemporary style, it offers quality holiday accommodation with porcelain tiled floors on the ground floor and the whole property benefits from underfloor heating.
+The open plan living space is a delight with a modern, quality, fitted kitchen which is perfect for preparing family meals; comfortable seating with a Rais wood burning stove for those chillier evenings, ideal for relaxing.
+Arches lead through to the spacious dining room where three sets of bi-fold doors open this area fully to the enclosed garden, making the most of those long summer days and evenings with a large paved terrace and slope up to the lawn which gives plenty of space for children to play, while you enjoy an alfresco meal.
+There are 4 bedrooms off the super, galleried landing, the 2 rear double rooms offer stunning views over the fields to the coast, Strumble Head and out to sea.

-Situated on the edge of the village of Trefin, there is a good local pub, The Ship Inn and village post office/cafe/gallery all within walking distance; join the Pembrokeshire Coastal Path to explore this stunning rugged coastline with its hidden coves.
+Situated on the edge of the village of Trefin, there is a good local pub, The Ship Inn and The Mill Cafe and Gallery are all within walking distance.
+In nearby Square & Compass you will find a garage with convenience store for your groceries.
+Within a few hundred yards you can join the Pembrokeshire Coastal Path to explore this stunning rugged coastline with its hidden coves.

 Further afield lies the bustling harbour town of Fishguard with a range of facilities or to the west lies St Davids, this tiny City is famous for its Cathedral and Bishops Palace, as well as an excellent choice of shops, galleries, restaurants and pubs to sample.

 A wonderful holiday home that families and friends will enjoy whatever the season.